kikwik/gmap-bundle/README.md

     - `icon` the icon file (optional)
     - `identifier` a sting that identify the marker (optional)
   - `data-map-cluster` a json string that represent the SuperCluster options (see https://github.com/mapbox/supercluster#options)
+  - `data-map-cluster-color` a color string for the cluster's SingleColorRenderer
   - `data-map-remote-markers` an url from which load markers in json format
   - `data-map-search-address` the css selector of the input text used to center the map
   - `data-map-search-submit` the css selector of the submit button used to center the map